 Lazy Andalouse Sauce

-Minute Mayo is so miraculously quick and luscious, it would be a shame to substitute commercial mayonnaise.
-However, you could do so as a shortcut: Start with 1-1/4 cups (300 mL) mayonnaise.
-Full-fat mayo works best in this recipe because it is thicker, but lower-fat mayonnaise is an option for calorie-counters.
-Stir in mashed pepper, tomato paste and onion.
-Add more lemon juice to taste, as commercial mayonnaise is blander than homemade Minute Mayo.
+Homemade Minute Mayo is so miraculously quick and luscious, it would be a shame to make Andalouse Sauce with commercial mayonnaise.
+But okay, if you simply must: Start with 1-1/4 cups (300 mL) store-bought mayonnaise.
+(Full-fat mayo will work best, but the thinner, lower-fat mayonnaise is an option for calorie-counters.)
+Stir in add-ins, as well as salt and white pepper.
+Adjust tanginess with more lemon juice, as commercial mayonnaise is blander than homemade mayo.